scala-ide/scala-refactoring/README.md

    * Disadvantages:
       * Slow turnaround
       * Works only if binary compatibility is maintained
-      * Might break your Eclipse installation if you are not careful
+      * Might break your Eclipse installation if you aren't careful

 ### Internals